8ta4/blog/drafts/How to Get Feedback on Software Design Docs.md

 I'm working on a voice transcription tool and I wrote a software design document.
 It's all text, no diagrams.
 It covers the technical architecture and functionality.

-- Where can I share it to get some helpful feedback?
+- Where can I share it to get some constructive feedback?

 - How can I avoid sounding like I'm just promoting my work?